pappicio/Creator-5-Scripts/README.md

 ## The "scripts" folder
 A folder containing scripts for loop, the safer method to fix bricking of printers by making it not possible to break the startup shell script.

+## The "tweaks" script
+Scripts leveraging tutorials made [here.](https://github.com/FlashForge-C5-Modding-Group/Creator-5-Mods) This means ANY tweaks should already be available at that repo, and should reference manual ways to install them, which could be safer.

 # How to run scripts
 Running scripts are quite easy.